+Are you aware if any of the following apply:

+Does the baby pose a risk to public health: for example, did the mother have a notifiable infectious disease immediately before delivery?

+🗌 Yes 🗌 No

+Is the deceased chemically embalmed (e.g. formaldehyde present)?

+Yes No

+Are there implant(s) present in or on the body?

+Yes No -- ----- -- ----

+Is there radioactive material currently present in or on the body?

+Yes No

-Are you aware if any of the following apply: Does the body of the deceased pose a risk to public health: for example did the deceased have a notifiable infectious disease or was their body "contaminated" immediately before death?
-Yes No Are there implant(s) present in the deceased? (see guidance note on "Hazards" for examples) Yes No Is there radioactive material or any other hazardous implant currently present in the deceased?
-Yes No Is the deceased chemically embalmed (e.g. formaldehyde present)?
-Yes No If you answered 'yes' to the questions above about implants and/or radioactive material, please give details and state whether the device has been removed.
+If you answered 'yes' to the questions above about implants and/or radioactive material, please give details and state whether the device has been removed. .

-Section 5: Applicant's declaration
+Section 5: Applicant's declaration and consent

+5.1: Authority to open lair for burial (see guidance note on "Authority to open lair for burial")

+Please tick:

-5.1: Authority to open lair for burial (see guidance note on "Authority to open lair for burial") Please tick: I am the registered lair right-holder I am purchasing a new lair and wish to be registered as the lair right-holder The lair right-holder is deceased(a) Name of lair right-holder ......
-Relationship of lair right-holder to deceased ......
-I am the representative or nearest relative of the deceased, but not the lair-right holder(b) Name of lair right-holder ......
-Relationship of lair right-holder to deceased ......
-Any other information: (a) If the lair right-holder is deceased, the burial authority may require you to sign an indemnity or complete a transfer of the right of burial.
-Please contact the burial authority separately to complete the process. (b) If you are the nearest relative or representative of the deceased, but not the lair right-holder, you will require their permission to open the lair and written consent must be submitted with your application.
-5.2: Declaration of entitlement to apply for burial (see guidance note on "Declaration of right to apply for burial") This section requires you to declare that the information you have provided in this form is true to the best of your knowledge and that you are entitled to apply for this burial.
-It is an offence to knowingly provide false information and if you do so you may be liable on summary conviction to a fine up to Level 3 on the standard scale.
+I am the registered lair right-holder

+I am purchasing a new lair and wish to be registered as the lair right-holder

+The lair right-holder is deceased ^(a)

+Name of lair right-holder

+Relationship of lair right-holder to deceased

+I am the representative or nearest relative of the deceased, but not the lair-right holder ^(b)

+Name of lair right-holder

+Relationship of lair right-holder to deceased

+Any other information:

+^(a) If the lair right-holder is deceased, the burial authority may require you to sign an indemnity or complete a transfer of the right of burial.
+Please contact the burial authority separately to complete the process.

+^(b) If you are the nearest relative or representative of the deceased, but not the lair right-holder, you will require their permission to open the lair and written consent must be submitted with your application.

+5.2: Declaration of entitlement to apply for burial

+(see guidance note on "Declaration of right to apply for burial")

+This section requires you to declare that the information you have provided in this form is true to the best of your knowledge and that you are entitled to apply for this burial.
+It is an offence to knowingly provide false information and if you do so you may be liable on summary conviction to a fine up to a Level 3 on the standard scale.

 I am entitled to apply for this burial and I hereby declare that the details and information provided in sections 1-5 are complete and correct to the best of my knowledge.

+Signed:

-Signed: .....
-Full Name: .....
+Full Name:

+Date: